Melindrea/revision-guide/content/posts/language/step-7.md

 ---
-title: 3.7 Evaluate the rhythm of each unit
+title: Evaluate the rhythm of each unit
 published: true
 date: 2015-07-30
+step: 3.7
 ---

 ## Theory